Developer’s Guide¶

 Testing Environment Concerns¶

-QuickTile’s current minimum compatibility target is Kubuntu Linux 16.04 LTS.
+As of this writing, QuickTile’s current minimum compatibility target is Kubuntu Linux 24.04 LTS.
+This may be broadened as the testing infrastructure is modernized.

 If this is not what you are running, I suggest using VirtualBox for compatibility testing, as it is easy to set up and has support for virtual machines with multiple monitors.